ankitskvmdam/anu/README.md

 #### Step 3: Fetch PDB files
 Now we have to fetch the PDB file.
-> Since there is almost 30,000 protein in pickle database and around 10,000 in negatome database.
+> Since there are almost 30,000 proteins in pickle database and around 10,000 in negative database.
 It is hard to fetch them all at once.
 The fetching process is resumable.
-And for testing only 300 to 400 file from each dataset is enough.
+And for testing only 300 to 400 files for each dataset is enough.
 So once you have downloaded enough file you can press ctrl+c to exit.
 ```bash
 # For help/more information
 anu data fetch-pdb-files --help